 - Plasma diagnostic development

-- Modeling and simulation, high-performance computing, codes, and methods
+- Modeling and simulation, high-performance computing, codes, and methods, artificial intelligence

 - Magnetic fusion experimental capabilities